NeuroLINCS/neurolincs.github.io/_pages/pipelines.md

 The ATAC-seq experiment provides genome-wide profiles of chromatin accessibility.
 Briefly, the ATAC-seq method works as follows: loaded transposase inserts sequencing primers into open chromatin sites across the genome, and reads are then sequenced.
 The ends of the reads mark open chromatin sites.
 The ATAC-seq pipeline is used for statistical signal processing of short-read sequencing data and quality control, producing alignments and measures of enrichment.
 In its current form, it is a prototype and will likely undergo substantial change within the next year.

 ### ATAC Pipeline

-Our ATAC pipeline takes in BAM files containing aligned reads and outputs peaks and peak annotations.

-The first step in the pipeline is to remove all reads mapped to mitochondrial DNA from the BAM file.
-Since we observe 30-60% mitochondrial contamination for NeuroLINCS samples, removing mitochondrial reads will remove considerable noise from downstream analysis.
-Afterward, peak calling is performed on BAM using MACS2 with the following parameters: --format BAM --gsize hs –qvalue .05.
-We have prepared a background bam file for MACS2 peak calling by extracting naked genomic DNA from iMNS, performing ATAC on the genomic DNA, and sequencing the resulting library.
-Peak annotation is performed using the script “map_peaks_to_known_genes.py” from the ChipSeqUtil package; we map genes to peaks within a window of +/- 10kb.
-Bigwig files for the reads and BigBed files for the peaks are generated for visualization of data on a genome browser.

-### New ATAC Pipeline (Coming Soon!)

 Our ATAC pipeline takes in FASTQ files containing raw reads and outputs peaks and peak annotations.

 First, we trim the start and end of reads using Trimmomatic to remove bases with a Phred quality of less than 10.
 Removing low quality bases improves accuracy of alignment.
-We use Bowtie2 to align our trimmed reads to the hg19 genome using the default parameters.
+We use Bowtie2 to align our trimmed reads to the hg38 genome using the default parameters.
 We then use SAMtools to remove multi mapped reads, reads aligned to mitochondrial DNA, and alignments will a mapping quality of less than 10.
 This filtering step removes noise from downstream analysis.
 Afterward, peak calling is performed on BAM using MACS2 with the following parameters: --format BAM --gsize hs –qvalue .05.
 We have prepared a background bam file for MACS2 peak calling by extracting naked genomic DNA from iMNS, performing ATAC on the genomic DNA, and sequencing the resulting library.
 Peak annotation is performed using the script “map_peaks_to_known_genes.py” from the ChipSeqUtil package; we map genes to peaks within a window of +/- 10kb.
 Bigwig files for the reads and BigBed files for the peaks are generated for visualization of data on a genome browser.